 These techniques give highly optimized performance for 1:1 chat and presence exchange.

 Performance and Resilience Issues with Standard MUC

-Although MUC can use Isode’s optimized server to server protocol, MUC introduces a number of additional issues.
+Although MUC can use Zero Handshake Server to Server Protocol, MUC introduces a number of additional issues.
 A standard MUC room is associated with a single XMPP server.
 This room can be joined by clients on local or remote servers, as shown below.